Data Acquisition System – The Complete Guide

 Standard sensors include old Mercury Thermometer to Thermocouples, Thermistors, RTDs for measuring Temperature, Load cells for measuring weight and load, Strain gauges for strain on an object (force, pressure, tension…), Microphones for measuring sound, Accelerometers for vibration and shock, and many more.

-It’s crucial to consider aspects like the sensor’s accuracy, stability and its behavior in different environmental conditions.
+It’s crucial to consider aspects like the sensor’s accuracy, stability, and behavior in different environmental conditions.

 The signal conditioning is necessary to capture a reliable signal when selecting the appropriate sensor for the measurement system.